biobench-sets/biobench-sets.github.io/thermo-prot-ddg/README.md

-# Datasets fro scoring the methods for predicting the DDG upon protein mutation.
+# Datasets for scoring the methods for predicting the DDG upon protein mutation.

-All the dataset for testing the performance of a new predictor of DDG upom mutation are available at the [thermo-prot-ddg](https://github.com/biobench-sets/thermo-prot-ddg) repository.
+All the datasets for testing the performance of the predictors of DDG upom mutation are available at the [thermo-prot-ddg](https://github.com/biobench-sets/thermo-prot-ddg) repository.
 The thermo-prot-ddg repository includes the following datasets: